duneroadrunner/scpptool/README.md

 ##### TXSLTACSSSXSTERandomAccessIterator and TXSLTACSSSXSTERandomAccessSection

-`TXSLTACSSSXSTERandomAccessIterator<>` and `TXSLTACSSSXSTERandomAccessSection<>` are "type-erased" template classes that can be used to enable functions to take as arguments iterators or sections of various container types (like arrays or (fixed size) vectors) without making the functions into template functions.
+`rsv::TXSLTACSSSXSTERandomAccessIterator<>` and `rsv::TXSLTACSSSXSTERandomAccessSection<>` are "type-erased" template classes that can be used to enable functions to take as arguments iterators or sections of various container types (like arrays or (fixed size) vectors) without making the functions into template functions.
 But in this case there are limitations on what types can be converted.
 In exchange for these limitations, these types require less overhead.
 The "CSSSXSTE" part of the typenames stands for "Contiguous Sequence, Static Structure, XSLTA, Type-Erased".
 So the first restriction is that the target container must be recognized as a "contiguous sequence" (basically an array or vector).
 It also must be recognized as having a "static structure".
 This essentially means that the container cannot be resized.
-(At least not while the TXSLTACSSSXSTERandomAccessIterator<> or TXSLTACSSSXSTERandomAccessSection<> exists.)
+(At least not while the `rsv::TXSLTACSSSXSTERandomAccessIterator<>` or `rsv::TXSLTACSSSXSTERandomAccessSection<>` exists.)
 And these iterators and sections are ["lifetime annotated"](#annotating-lifetime-constraints).

-`TXSLTACSSSXSTERandomAccessSection<>` might be considered, in essence, the primary safe counterpart of `std::span<>`.
+`rsv::TXSLTACSSSXSTERandomAccessSection<>` might be considered, in essence, the primary safe counterpart of `std::span<>`.

 usage example: